 Lack of Explicit Details on Age

 The absence of explicit details regarding Zipporah’s age at the time of her death is a notable characteristic of the biblical narrative.
-Unlike some figures in the Bible whose lifespans are meticulously recorded, Zipporah’s personal details are sparse, focusing instead on her actions and her relationship with Moses.
+Because of that, unlike some figures in the Bible whose lifespans are meticulously recorded, Zipporah’s personal details are sparse, focusing instead on her actions and her relationship with Moses.
 This lack of specific information is consistent with the general treatment of women in ancient texts, where their stories are often secondary to those of men unless their roles are particularly significant in the broader historical or religious context.

 Estimating Based on Known Events

 Estimating her age at the time of her marriage is speculative, but it is likely she was of childbearing age.
-If we assume she was in her late teens or early twenties when she married Moses, and consider that Moses was 40 years old when he fled to Midian, we can begin to build a timeline.
+On the flip side, if we assume she was in her late teens or early twenties when she married Moses, and consider that Moses was 40 years old when he fled to Midian, we can begin to build a timeline.
 The Bible does not specify how long Moses lived in Midian before returning to Egypt, but when he did return, Zipporah and their children accompanied him part of the way before Jethro met them and took them back.
 This separation suggests that Zipporah may have lived for several more decades, though it is not clear whether she was still alive when the Israelites entered the Promised Land.
 Without more specific details, estimating her age at death remains highly uncertain, but understanding the timeline of events provides a framework for speculation.

 Common Theories and Speculations

 Due to the absence of concrete details about Zipporah's age at death, several theories and speculations have emerged over time, attempting to fill the gaps in the biblical narrative.
-One common theory suggests that Zipporah died relatively early in Moses' life, possibly before the Israelites reached the Promised Land.
+Also, one common theory suggests that Zipporah died relatively early in Moses' life, possibly before the Israelites reached the Promised Land.
 This speculation is often based on the fact that she is not prominently mentioned in the later parts of the Exodus story, particularly during the long years of wandering in the wilderness.

 Impact on Understanding Moses